 What you earn during your analyst traineeship isn’t so important (you’re learning the ropes and probably living with your parents), but what you earn three years down the track as an associate is.
 This will help determine what your first car will be (a 3 Series or just a Nissan Note?) and how big a condo deposit you’ll eventually put down.

 Realistically, to live well in Singapore, you need to be on an annual base salary of at least S$125k when you make associate.
 But despite what you might think, this kind of pay packet isn’t a certainty across all finance jobs, even at global banks in Singapore.
+And as we reported last week, the Covid-19 pandemic has made banks more cautious about offering large pay rises to new joiners, so crossing the S$125k mark by changing jobs is becoming harder.

-So which (non-technology) banking roles potentially pay S$125k or more a year to associates?
+So which (non-technology) banking roles do already potentially pay S$125k or more a year to associates?
 We averaged out associate pay in mainstream banking functions across salary surveys from five recruitment agencies in Singapore.
 We took the maximum figures from each firm’s associate-level pay range, so the salaries in the table below are for top performers.

 Unsurprisingly, global markets and investment banking positions top the list.
 Associates working in M&A, capital markets and trading in Singapore can potentially take home about S$190k in annual base pay.
 This figure pales in comparison to the equivalent salary in Hong Kong (S$244k/HK$1,380k), however, where junior bankers work on far larger North Asian deals.